faanskit/ha-checkwatt/README.md

 ## Configuration
 If you need more sensor and more detailed attributes in the sensors, you can configure the integration as follows

-Go to Settings / Devices & Services / Checkwatt.
+Go to Settings / Devices & Services / CheckWatt.
 Click **CONFIGURE**.

 Select if you want additional sensors.